- Home

 - Employ at least 30% of employees who qualify as Section 3 Residents (or within 3 years of the date of first employment with the business concern were Section 3 Residents); or

-- Commit to subcontract in excess of 25% of the dollar award of all subcontracts to be awarded to business concerns that meet one of the first two qualifications above.
+- Commit to subcontract more than 25% of the dollar award of all subcontracts to be awarded to business concerns that meet one of the first two qualifications above.

 Section 3 Workers